38 Clever Ways to Repurpose Old Kitchen Items

 DIY Silverware Caddy made with Plastic Tumblers

-Give broken plates new life by making a beautiful tray out of them!
+Give broken plates new life by repurposing them into a beautiful tray.
+See the step-by-step mosaic tray tutorial here.

 Photo taken overhead of finished blue and white Mosaic Picture Frame Tray shown on a glass table with a succulent and two candles on the left-hand corner of the tray.